mortylen/openai-language-teacher/README.md

 ## How to run it?
 Download the latest Release, extract it to your local computer and run it.
+Enter your OpenAI API key, enter the language you want to learn, enter your native language, choose your learning model and have fun.

 ### Requirements for compile
 To compile the source code on your system, you must have Rust installed to run the application.
 See [Install Rust](https://rust-lang.org/tools/install)